Review of top quark mass measurements in CMS: Summary and outlook

 \subsection{Summary of the top quark mass results}

 The CMS Collaboration embarked on an extensive and diverse program of \mt measurements.
-Some of the most recent results were highlighted in Sections~\ref{sec:direct}, \ref{sec:indirect}, and \ref{sec:boosted}, for direct measurements, extractions of the Lagrangian \mt in different renormalisation schemes, and analyses in the boosted top quark regime, respectively, together with their historical development.
+Some of the most recent results were highlighted in Sections~\ref{sec:direct}, \ref{sec:indirect}, and \ref{sec:boosted}, for direct measurements, indirect \mt extraction in different renormalisation schemes, and analyses in the boosted top quark regime, respectively, together with their historical development.
 In Fig.~\ref{conclusions:MtopResults}, the summary of \mt results published by the CMS Collaboration to date, also listed in Table~\ref{tab:all_measurements}, is shown.
-The measurements are presented in different groups, according to the approaches and \mt definitions used.
+The measurements are sorted in different groups, according to their traditional classification into the three approaches and \mt definitions used.
+Also, the results obtained in the alternative measurements mentioned in Section~\ref{sec:intro} are shown.
+So far, the results on \mt from indirect extractions have been obtained for the pole mass \mtp and the \msbar mass \mtmt.
 Note that the QCD conversion between the pole mass and the \msbar mass schemes yields a value of \mtmt of about 9\GeV lower than corresponding \mtp, as discussed in Section~\ref{sec:introschemes}, which is consistent with the difference found between the \mtp and \mtmt determinations.
-Although the results obtained in direct measurements of the top quark mass \mtmc and from extractions of the Lagrangian parameter \mt might be numerically similar, it is important to consider ambiguities in the relation between them, originating from theoretical uncertainties and limitations of the current Monte Carlo (MC) simulations.
+Although the results obtained in direct measurements of the top quark mass \mtmc and from indirect extractions of the Lagrangian parameter \mt might be numerically similar, it is important to consider ambiguities in the relation between them, originating from theoretical uncertainties and limitations of the current Monte Carlo (MC) simulations.

 The measurements collectively indicate results that are consistent with each other, whether considering top quark pole mass \mtp or direct \mtmc measurements.
 Nevertheless, it is crucial to acknowledge that while the methods employed may vary, there are notable correlations of systematic and statistical nature among many of the measurements.
 These correlations arise from common sources of systematic uncertainties and, in certain instances, event overlap.
 To accurately assess compatibility and to consolidate results into a unified top quark mass extraction, it is essential to consider these correlations.
 However, this detailed task falls beyond the scope of the present review.